gvwilson/sensibleadventures/wrestler/wrestler.md

 and pulls off his mittens.

 The Anuat puts the knife back on the counter and shoulders his pack.
-"Three blue fox furs are enough for a hand of such knives.
+"Three blue rabbit furs are enough for a hand of such knives.
 Good weather."
 He pulls the hood of his parka over his long dark hair and leaves without a backward glance.

-"Bloody raping hell."
+"Stupid sealfuckers."
-The trader does not sound angry, or even resigned.
+The trader does not sound angry.
+"I miss proper haggling."

 Luft pulls his own hood back and seats himself across the table from her.
-"No liquor,
-no wizards,
-and they smell like seals.
-No bloody wonder they bargain like that."

-"You don't like our round-faced friend, then?"
-Luft asks.
+"I take it you don't like our round-faced friends?"

-"Oh, it's not that."
-The trader notes the man's much-broken nose and matted red beard, and the sword belted around his parka.
+The trader notes the man's crumpled nose, the beaded braids in his red beard, and the sword belted around the poorly-stitched parka that is two sizes too large for his small frame.
+*A good luck charm,*
+she thinks,
+*If he buys anything, it'll be charm.*
+"Oh,
+they're all right,"
+she says aloud,
+taking a small wooden box from the shelf behind her and setting it casually on the table between them.
-"Why, these three years gone, when ice locked the harbour early?
+"These three years gone, when ice locked the harbour early?
-We'd have most of us starved if not for Walker and his folk.
+We'd have most of us starved if Walker and his folk hadn't helped us out."
-But---"

 "Walker?
 The local chief?"

 "Eh, that was him just here."
-The trader nods toward the door, stuffing her pipe as Berendsson runs a string of beads through his fingers.
-"He's as much a chief as the wild ones have.
-Best hunter of the lot, and that's good enough for them.
-But as I was saying---"

-"A good hunter, eh?"
-Luft drops the beads back onto the table and picks up his mitts.

-"Well damn you eyes,"
-the trader says once the southerner is gone.
-"You could have at least closed the door."
+The trader gestures toward the door with the misshapen piece of ivory she has taken out of the box.
+It is no more magical than a lump of snot, but start low and work your way up, her mother used to say, start low and then show them something better.
+"Comes into town every couple of months with the best furs anyone's ever seen, or a rack of antlers wider than you can spread your arms.
+The rest of the locals think he's---hoy!"
+The short southerner has taken the steps three at a time without so much as a nod farewell.

+The door bangs shut behind him.
+The trader sighs.
+She misses proper haggling...

 ---